-Personal data security breaches are managed by the FOI Officer, Ms Loretto Gaughran on behalf of Data Protection Officer - Mr Peter McGrath, VP for Financial & Corporate Affairs in conjunction with the relevant Manager and Manager of IT Services (where appropriate).
+Personal data security breaches are managed by the Data Protection Officer, Mr Gerald O' Driscoll in conjunction with the relevant Manager and Manager of IT Services (where appropriate).

 In emergency situations, the Institute's Critical Response Team will take over responsibility for managing the incident (see section 8 below).